Taxes and PERA Benefits

 - After-tax dollars used to purchase service credit.

 Your benefit is subject to state income tax once it exceeds a designated exclusion amount.
 Colorado residents age 55 through 64 (by December 31) can exclude up to $20,000 of pension income each year, including PERA benefits.
 For Colorado residents who are age 65 and older, the first $24,000 of an annual pension benefit is excluded from state taxes.
-For more information, review the Colorado Department of Revenue’s FYI Income 25: Pension/Annuity Subtraction.
+For more information, review the Colorado Department of Revenue’s Income Tax Topics: Social Security, Pensions, and Annuities.

 No, PERA only withholds state income taxes for Colorado.
 Check with your state’s revenue agency about any state income taxes you may owe.